john-itcsolutions/cheirrs/README.md

-## So far it seems that the charm will run on the original dbase-bchains model, as long as the NVIDIA driver is installed and loaded properly.
+## So far it seems that the charm will run to completion of setup on the original dbase-bchains model, as long as the NVIDIA driver is installed and loaded properly.
 We are seeking assistance with this currently.
 The smart-web charm runs up to the point of fetching the "smart" container which is the heart of our smart-web charm, however because the docker-registry is failing apparently due to absence of NVIDIA driver (from logs), the smart-web charm fails to fetch the image from the registry.

 _____________________________________________________________